GRCDEV/ArduSim/help/development.md

 ### 5.1 UAV-to-UAV Communications

 Real multicopters use WiFi to broadcast UDP messages among them.
 On the other hand, broadcast is simulated among virtual UAVs when ArduSim is run as a simulator.
 In order to make the same code valid for both roles, an abstraction layer has been implemented over communications.
-Two functions have been implemented that help the developer to ignore communication details:
+Three functions have been implemented that help the developer to ignore communication details:

 * `void api.Copter.sendBroadcastMessage(int, byte[])`.
 A multicopter sends a broadcast message to other UAVs encoded in a byte array.
-Please, remember that broadcast messages may also be received by the sender, and then they must be explicitly ignored in the sender.
+Please, remember that broadcast messages may also be received by the sender, so they must be explicitly ignored in the sender *Listener* thread.
 * `byte[] api.Copter.receiveMessage(int)`.
 A multicopter receives a message sent from another UAV.
 The method blocks until a message is received, as in a real socket.
-Please, make the listener thread to listen continuously for new packets to avoid the buffer to fill.
+We recommend to listen for packets continuously.
 Otherwise, you would loose data updates, keeping in buffer old messages.
-Moreover, when ArduSim is run as a simulator, performance issues may happen for a few seconds when you start to read messages, while the buffer is flushed and many UAVs are simulated at the same time.
 * `byte[] api.Copter.receiveMessage(int,int)`.
 In this case, the method blocks until a message is received, or the specified timeout completes.
-This function is equivalent to the `receive()` method from a normal Socket.
+This function is equivalent to issue the `setSoTimeout(int)` method before the `receive()` method over a normal Socket.

+The last two functions can be used only by one thread on each multicopter, as in real sockets, if more than one thread listen on the same port, you could not control wich thread receives each packet, falling on an unpredictable behavior.

 ### 5.2 UAV control